KVEA

-KVEA (channel 52) is a television station licensed to Corona, California, United States, serving as the Los Angeles area outlet for the Spanish-language network Telemundo.
-It is owned and operated by NBCUniversal's Telemundo Station Group alongside KNBC (channel 4).
-Both stations share studios at the Brokaw News Center in the northwest corner of the Universal Studios Hollywood lot off Lankershim Boulevard in Universal City, while KVEA's transmitter is located atop Mount Wilson.
+KVEA (channel 52) is a television station licensed to Corona, California, United States, serving the Los Angeles area.
+It is the West Coast flagship station of the Spanish-language network Telemundo, owned and operated by NBCUniversal's Telemundo Station Group alongside NBC West Coast flagship KNBC (channel 4).
+The two stations share studios at the Brokaw News Center in the northwest corner of the Universal Studios Hollywood lot off Lankershim Boulevard in Universal City; KVEA's transmitter is located atop Mount Wilson.

 Channel 52 was established as KMTW, an independent station owned by Kaiser Broadcasting, which became KBSC-TV in 1968.
 Kaiser explored several pay television systems to operate using the station, but none materialized until Oak Industries acquired the station and made it the first and most successful operation in ON TV, boasting as many as 400,000 subscribers at its zenith.
 As subscription television declined, Oak sold KBSC-TV in 1985 to a group that relaunched it as Spanish-language KVEA and was instrumental in the foundation of Telemundo.